MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

     - We describe then the iteration process as a contraction of :math:`\Omega^{(0)}` by iterating on it the map :math:`\Phi` until :math:`\Phi^{(c)}(\Omega^{(0)}; y, param)` becomes sufficiently close to :math:`\mathcal{A}`.

 Note that function :math:`p_{\mu^{(0)}}` can be extended over :math:`\Gamma`  be setting it equal to :math:`0` outside :math:`\Omega^{(0)}`.
-The following figre summarizes the situation.
+The following figure summarizes the situation.

 .. image:: ../images/discussion/thermodyn_info/information.png
       :width: 40%